-All applicants are notified of a decision by written, mailed letters from the School of Social Work.
-No decisions are given by email or phone call.
-Any condition and steps for removing the condition are articulated.
+All applicants are notified of a decision by email generated through the CAS application system.
+No decisions are given by phone call.
+Any conditions associated with admission and steps for removing the condition are articulated in the decision notification.

 Transfer Applicants